gacerioni/redis-connect-custom-stage-sample/README.md

 ### Step - 2

-Copy the Custom Stage Service classpath to [META-INF/services](https://github.com/RedisLabs-Field-Engineering/redis-cdc-custom-stage-demo/blob/master/src/main/resources/META-INF/services/com.ivoyant.cdc.transport.ChangeEventHandler) folder that matches the package name in ChangeEventHandler service configuration.
+Copy the Custom Stage Service classpath to [META-INF/services](https://github.com/RedisLabs-Field-Engineering/redis-connect-custom-stage-demo/blob/master/src/main/resources/META-INF/services/com.redislabs.connect.transport.ChangeEventHandler) folder that matches the package name in ChangeEventHandler service configuration.
 <br>The Service Loader will pick the Custom Stage during runtime by ChangeEventHandlerProvider.
-<br> Build the project and place the output jar in the classpath of redis-cdc job e.g.
+<br> Build the project and place the output jar in the classpath of redis-connect job e.g.
 <br> Copy the jar directly into the lib folder of the connector OR
 <br> Create an ext folder under the lib folder and add the ext folder to the classpath of startup script.